AdS/CFT and Integrability

 In its original formulation AdS/CFT is the duality between 4-dimensional N = 4 supersymmetric Yang-Mills theory (SYM) and string theory that lives in 5-dimensional Anti-de Sitter space.
 This duality is also oftenly addressed as holographic duality, because one of the most striking things in this duality is correspondence between theories that lives in different number of dimensions.
 This resembles the usual Gabors holography, where people reproduce a 3-dimensional image of the object using a 2-dimensional plate that contains all information needed.

 What is N = 4 SYM theory?

-This is one of the most interesting example of Quantum Field Theories (QFT) in the modern theoretical physics.
-This is Yang-Mills theory which makes it distinct relative of Quantum Chromodynamics (QCD) – the theory of strong interactions that physicists are trying to solve already for half a century.
+This is one of the most interesting examples of Quantum Field Theories (QFT) in modern theoretical physics.
+This is Yang-Mills theory which makes it a distinct relative of Quantum Chromodynamics (QCD) – the theory of strong interactions that physicists are trying to solve already for half a century.